Darwin Núñez: Style of play

-Núñez is a right-footed player, possesses an athletic frame, excellent acceleration and sprinting speed is the defining facet of his athletic skillset, with his change of pace giving him the ability to create immediate separation.
+Núñez is a right-footed player and possesses an athletic frame; excellent acceleration and sprinting speed are the defining facets of his athletic skillset, with his change of pace giving him the ability to create immediate separation.
 He also has good awareness, he scans space and makes decisions when moving relative to the ball, space, team-mates and opponents.
 Núñez is a disruptive striker with a dynamic range of mobility who can carry counter-attacks, make incisive movements around the box and strike the ball explosively.
 He is adept at attacking open spaces and is good at generating shots from varied situations.
-He is also a promising creator around the box and is also capable of playing as a left winger.
-Núñez usually opts to rely on intelligent positioning and timing of runs in between defenders, specially in attacking the space between a fullback and centre-back at the backpost, often initially curving his run away from the centre back before moving back infield.
+He is also a promising creator around the box and is capable of playing as a left winger.

+Núñez usually opts to rely on intelligent positioning and timing of runs in between defenders, especially in attacking the space between a fullback and centre-back at the backpost, often initially curving his run away from the centre-back before moving back infield.
 He often makes adjustments to his footwork to find space in the box and he also uses his body either to avoid a foul, but forcefully enough to arrive at a cross ahead of his marker.
-His playing style has led him to be compared to fellow Uruguyan forward Diego Forlán, Edinson Cavani and Luis Suárez.
-For his somewhat unpredictable style of football, Núñez is often referred to as the "Agent of Chaos".

 During his spell at Benfica, under Jorge Jesus and Nélson Veríssimo, Núñez played in a variety of positions and systems.
-He played as a striker and a left inside-forward in a 4–4–2 and 3–4–3 formations, with the responsibilities in these roles, shifting on Benfica's ball possession or counter-attacking approaches for games.
+He played as a striker and a left inside-forward in a 4–4–2 and 3–4–3 formations, with the responsibilities in these roles shifting on Benfica's ball possession or counter-attacking approaches for games.
 His ability to drift into the box and create space was a major part of his game, while also being aided by the presence of another striker (either Haris Seferovic or Gonçalo Ramos), which enabled Núñez to vacate his wide position to take up more positions in the penalty area.

+Reception

-Jamie Carragher has said of Núñez: "I think he's got [similarities to] Fernando Torres.
+Núñez's playing style has led him to be compared to fellow Uruguayan forward Diego Forlán, Edinson Cavani and Luis Suárez.
+In 2022, Jamie Carragher said: "I think he's got [similarities to] Fernando Torres.
 He's got that power, physically, to knock defenders off.
 And that blistering pace."
+In 2023, Lionel Messi called Núñez as an “excellent” player.
+The same year, Cristiano Ronaldo stated: "I like the likes of Haaland, Benzema, and Kane, but the Uruguayan playing for Liverpool is something special, I think.
+He's quick, strong, tall, and possesses a different skill set than the rest.
+Darwin Núñez".
+For his occasionally unpredictable style of football, Núñez has been referred to as the "Agent of Chaos".